-PROBABLE CAUSE A. Initial Allegations and Background Investigation 13.
-In May 2008, myself and Special Agent Susan Guernsey (SA Guernsey) spoke with Tonia J. Tornatore, Special Agent, SEC Division of Enforcement (DOE) and learned the following: ABB voluntarily disclosed to the SEC and U.S. Department of Justice (DOJ) that there were potential bribes paid to foreign officials from ABB's Sugarland office.
+PROBABLE CAUSE A. Initial Allegations and Background Investigation 15.
+In May 2008, myself and FBI Special Agent Susan Guernsey (SA Guernsey) spoke with Tonia J. Tornatore, Special Agent, Securities and Exchange Commission (SEC) Division of Enforcement (DOE) (SA Tornatore) and learned the following: a.
+ABB voluntarily disclosed to the SEC and the U.S. Department of Justice (DOJ) that there were potential bribes paid to foreign officials from ABB's Sugarland office. b.

-b.
 The potential bribes centered around CFE Mexico, which handles all of the electricity in Mexico, other than Mexico City. c.
-CFE Mexico is a federal company, owned by the Mexican government.

-d.
-In the course of gathering evidence regarding ABB-NM and CFE, Tornatore learned of intermediaries that ABB used in MX.
-The intermediaries were intended to facilitate contract negotiations, shipment of equipment, facilitation of communications, and contract interpretations.
-In addition, the intermediaries facilitated the potentail bribe payments to CFE officials. e.
-The intermediaries were:
+CFE Mexico is a federal company, owned by the Mexican government, which produces power for all of Mexico, excluding the Mexico City area. d.
+In the course of gathering evidence regarding ABB-NM and CFE, Tornatore learned of intermediaries that ABB used in Mexico.
+The intermediaries were supposedly intended to facilitate contract negotiations, shipment of equipment, facilitation of communications, and contract interpretations.
+In addition, the intermediaries facilitated the potential bribe payments to CFE officials. e.
+T The intermediaries were: